mahmoudessam9/ENAGRA/README.md

 # ENAGRA
-An Arabic to English Translator using Google Translate API
+An Arabic to English Translator using Python with Google Translate API